Can B2B SaaS help centers become GEO growth channels instead of cost centers?

 By optimizing help center content for citation, B2B SaaS companies achieve not just efficiency in support, but measurable growth outcomes:

-When a user's complex questions are answered using content from your help center, the AI acts as a pre-qualifying sales agent.
-Users who click through from AI citations are highly informed and qualified.
+- ▸ Pre-Qualifying Sales Agent: When a user's complex questions are answered using content from your help center, the AI acts as a pre-qualifying sales agent.
+Users who click through from AI citations are highly informed and qualified, leading to conversion rates that can be 25X higher than traditional search traffic.

-A robust, GEO-optimized help center addresses the post-purchase phase of the customer journey.
-A brand that provides comprehensive information across the entire lifecycle is more likely to maintain a permanent presence in the AI's knowledge base.
+- ▸ Lifecycle Coverage: A robust, GEO-optimized help center addresses the post-purchase phase of the customer journey, providing robust FAQs and troubleshooting guides.
+A brand that provides the most comprehensive information across the entire lifecycle is more likely to maintain a permanent presence in the AI's knowledge base.

-Since Generative Engines evaluate content quality and structure, rather than relying solely on domain authority and backlinks, lower-ranked websites can benefit significantly from GEO methods.
+- ▸ Democratization of Visibility: Since Generative Engines evaluate content quality and structure, rather than relying solely on domain authority and backlinks, lower-ranked websites (like specific help center pages) can benefit significantly from GEO methods.
+The Cite Sources GEO method, for instance, led to a substantial 115.1% increase in visibility for websites ranked fifth in SERP.

 → Research Foundation: This answer synthesizes findings from 35+ peer-reviewed research papers on GEO, RAG systems, and LLM citation behavior.